Difference Between Footing and Foundation

-A footing is the part of the foundation which supports it and transfers the load to the larger area of soil, so it safe the foundation from the settlement.
+A footing is part of the foundation which supports it and transfers the load to the larger area of soil, so it safe the foundation from settlement.
 It is generally provided with reinforcement and cast with concrete.

 Footings are majorly used in conjunction with shallow foundations commonly.
 The width and depth of any footing mainly depend on the type of soil and the size and type of foundation.